Sexual Assault Information and Resources

 3. Clearfield Hospital (809 Turnpike Ave) if you are in Clearfield County - can also do forensic examination

 4. Pinnacle Health Harrisburg Campus (111 South Front St) if you are in Dauphin County - can also do forensic examination

 5. Cole Memorial Hospital (1001 E. Second St) if you are in Potter County

 What happens next?

 After the assault, you may find that you need more than the social support of friends or family.
 This is completely normal and you should not hesitate to seek counseling from others.
-Lock Haven University's Counseling Center (570-484-2479) is available for psychological counseling, while the Clinton County Women's Center and PASSAGES, Inc offer options counseling, a type of social support counseling that focuses more on available resources than psychological therapies.
+Lock Haven University's Counseling Center (570-484-2479) is available for psychological counseling, while the Clinton County Women's Center, PASSAGES, YWCA Greater Harrisburg, and A Way Out offer options counseling, a type of social support counseling that focuses more on available resources than psychological therapies.
 You may also find talking to a spiritual leader helpful.

 It is also important to consider reporting the assault.
 You can choose to report the assault anonymously or formally.
 Please visit our Reporting page for more information.
 The page also explains legal requirements that the University has in reporting sexual assault.

 An anonymous report should be made to Public Safety and to the University Title IX